simonecorsi/awesome/README.md

 *   [marcelodolza/iziModal](https://github.com/marcelodolza/iziModal) - Elegant, responsive, flexible and lightweight modal plugin with jQuery.

 *   [HubSpot/vex](https://github.com/HubSpot/vex) - A modern dialog library which is highly configurable and easy to style. #hubspot-open-source

-*   [editor-bootstrap/vim-bootstrap](https://github.com/editor-bootstrap/vim-bootstrap) - Vim Bootstrap is a generator that provides a simple method of generating a configuration for vim / neovim.

 *   [fntneves/jquery-labelauty](https://github.com/fntneves/jquery-labelauty) - A lightweight and beautiful jQuery plugin for radio and checkbox inputs.